 Do you have questions about what it's like being a student in our school?
 Connect with one of our student ambassadors!
 They are chosen as representatives for our school and academic programs in the community, and at student and professional events locally and nationally.

-I am currently a Junior pursuing a Bachelors of Science in Public Health degree while on a premedical track.
+I am currently a senior pursuing a bachelor of science degree in public health while on a premedical track.
 I have always had a passion for health care and known I had wanted to go to medical school.
 However, in high school I didn’t quite understand what public health was.
 After learning about the public health field and how important it is to know the community you serve (not just the individuals), I switched my major to public health.
-I hope to pursue my Masters in Public Health as well as my MD/DO degree after graduation.
+I hope to pursue my master's in public health as well as my MD/DO degree after graduation.
 I would like to use my public health degree to help educate fellow providers on the inequalities of health care and the importance of public health.
-I hope to change some of the way’s health care is practiced especially in underserved areas in the U.S.
+I hope to change some of the ways health care is practiced especially in underserved areas in the U.S.